MAKE SURE YOU REGISTER EARLY IF YOU ARE COMPETING IN THE LUS OR BEAST SERIES!

-SATURDAY MORNING: Race participants will leave Lynchburg from the Liberty Mountain Conference Center parking lot at 5:00 AM & travel to the start of the race at Wildwood Campground.
+SATURDAY MORNING: Race participants will leave Lynchburg from the Liberty Mountain Conference Center parking lot at 4:00 AM & travel to the start of the race.
 It is about 30 miles to the start.
 You MUST CHECK-IN at the START LINE to be an official entrant or you can check in on the bus while you are traveling to the start.
 The buses will bring you back to the Liberty Mountain Conference Center for the meal and awards ceremony on Saturday night.

 RE-RACE BRIEFING: There will be a pre-race briefing at 7:00 PM for all runners.
 Crew members are encouraged to attend.

 I CAN’T GET ENOUGH MMTR BREAKFAST: For those runners still in town on Sunday morning we will meet and eat breakfast together (telling plenty of stories) at the Golden Corral on Ward’s Road at 8:00 AM.

 AWARDS: All sub-12 hour finishers will receive a special finisher’s award.
 The overall male and female winners will receive the Mountain Masochist Trophy.
 The top 10 male and female finishers will receive special awards.
 Also, special awards will be presented to the first place male and female masters (40-49), grand masters (50-59) and male super masters (60 and over), Fastest Fat Boy and Best Blood.

 AWARDS CEREMONY: Finishing awards will be presented to runners at the finish line.
 Special awards will be presented at the post-race dinner beginning around 7:30 PM.
 NO AWARDS WILL BE MAILED.